magnafund/magnafund-web/README.md

 The project was created using the following technologies

 ## Angular
-Frontend was built using reactjs
+Frontend was built using Angular

 ## APIs
 The app runs on ASP.NET core APIs

 ## Flutter
-There is a mobile version developed with flutter
+There is a mobile version developed with Flutter

 ## Firebase